 And at the warm, indoor and hugely crowded markets in town you can buy everything from fresh cut meat and all vegetables, the spices, seeds and nuts that I need in my sugar-, milk-, cheese-, bread- and pasta-free diet too.
 Today I bought three huge bags of fruit and vegetables and didn’t loose more than $5.
 At the larger supermarkets I often score some extra meat and stuff that I can’t find anywhere else.

 There you go, a nice update of my life in Cambodia, with more time for leisure, contemplation and a rather healthier life.
 Of course you can live here and eat out every day and enjoy 75 cent beers, but that’s a choice I do not prefer to make.

 Meanwhile, the entire business venture is for sale!
-Three locations of movie theaters, including that apartment, plus all the furniture, technical stuff and what more, is for sale for $ 65,000.
+Including that apartment, plus all the furniture, technical stuff and what more, is for sale for $40,000.
 With the sale I wish to pass on the five-year-long running weekly movie schedules, distribution and marketing of films and locations.
 It’s time for fresh blood for The Flicks and for other challenging options in my life.

 And I am going to keep you up-to-date of all that.
 About that life of me here.
 Just to keep that jealousy from abroad sharp and clear and for myself, to continue to realize how terribly amazing I have it here.
 See you soon!
 (Stay up-to-date automatically and sign up for the mailing list at the right)